reactjs/rfcs/text/0000-module-component-type.md

           }
 ```

+TBC what method could be used to reliably detect an ES Module, that still works after transpilation to a commonjs Module.

 # Drawbacks

 - Handling at runtime may cause issues in transpiled code, when trying to detect whether a component passed in was originally an esModule.